Celine Dion: Legacy

 Dion is credited for introducing Francophone music to many non-Francophone countries around the globe.
 RFI Musique opined that French music "would probably never have got beyond Francophone borders without her" She has also been credited with revitalizing and revolutionizing the entertainment scene in Las Vegas with the gargantuan successes of her residencies there.
 She signed a $100 million contract for a residency in Vegas, which is considered one of the most lucrative and risky residency contracts in the touring industry.
 Dion is popularly referred as the reigning "Queen of Las Vegas" by various media outlets for her impact and legacy in the city.
 Celine Dion has received various acclaims from fashion critics for reinventing her fashion style over the years.
 Vogue named her as one of music's most exuberant dressers, beloved as much for her glorious voice as her extravagant sense of style.
-Since her career's inception in 1981, Dion has been cited as an influence by various music artists all over the world, as well as one of the greaest vocalists of all-time.
-According to producer, musician, and former American Idol judge Randy Jackson, Dion, Houston, and Carey are the voices of the modern era.
+Since her career's inception in 1981, Dion has been cited as an influence by various music artists all over the world, as well as one of the greatest vocalists of all-time.
+According to producer, musician, and former American Idol judge Randy Jackson, Dion, Whitney Houston, and Mariah Carey are the voices of the modern era.

 Dion has been the subject of various tribute projects around the world, including a jukebox musical Titanique, which is a retelling of the events from the 1997 film Titanic from the perspective of Dion, and a musical comedy biopic titled Aline.
 Dion has also been the subject of numerous drag queens in their performance, and she has been referenced in music and films.
-Jazz vocalist Ranee Lee released an album titled "Because You Loved Me," covering some of Dion's biggest songs.
+Jazz vocalist Ranee Lee released an album titled Because You Loved Me, covering some of Dion's biggest songs.